kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 ## Using endpoint groups

-Each Kaa application has a special, built-in, non-user-editable group "all" with weight 0.
-Weight of group responsible for her priority.
-Group with the biggest weight is the most priority.
-Also group has:
+Every Kaa application, when created, becomes a member of the default group [all]({{root_url}}Glossary/#group-all).
+This default group is created for every application and cannot be edited by users.

+Every group has a *weight* that represents the group priority.
+Hihger weight number corresponds to higher priority.
+The weight of the group *all* is *0*, which is the lowest priority.

+The group *all* also has the following attributes:

 * Name
 * Weight